-Gerry And The Pacemakers singer Gerry Marsden – whose hits included You’ll Never Walk Alone – has died aged 78.
+Gerry And The Pacemakers star Gerry Marsden – whose hits included You’ll Never Walk Alone – has died aged 78.

-Marsden, who was born in the Toxteth area of Liverpool in 1942, is perhaps best known for covering the Rogers and Hammerstein song You’ll Never Walk Alone with his band – leading Liverpool FC to adopt it as its official motto and anthem.
+Marsden, who was born in the Toxteth area of Liverpool in 1942, is perhaps best known for covering the Rogers and Hammerstein song You’ll Never Walk Alone with his band – leading Liverpool football club to adopt it as its official motto and anthem.

-He re-recorded the track in April last year, in tribute to the NHS during the pandemic.
+He re-recorded the track in April last year in tribute to the NHS during the coronavirus pandemic.

-The Scouser also penned 60s hits such as Ferry Cross the Mersey and Don’t Let the Sun Catch You Crying.
+Marsden also penned 60s hits such as Ferry Cross the Mersey and Don’t Let The Sun Catch You Crying.

 Marsden reformed the group with a new line-up a few years later and, up until 2018, continued to tour venues.

-Tributes for the singer were led by Liverpool FC, which tweeted to say: “It is with such great sadness that we hear of Gerry Marsden’s passing.
+Liverpool FC tweeted: “It is with such great sadness that we hear of Gerry Marsden’s passing.
 Gerry’s words will live on forever with us.
-You’ll Never Walk Alone”.
+You’ll Never Walk Alone.”

-Peter Moore, former CEO of Liverpool FC shared a video online of Marsden on the Anfield terraces singing You’ll Never Walk Alone in 2018, calling the news of his death “tragic”.
+Liverpool’s former chief executive Peter Moore shared a video online of Marsden on the Anfield terraces singing You’ll Never Walk Alone in 2018 and called news of his death “tragic”.

-Frankie Goes to Hollywood frontman Holly Johnson added his tributes, saying: “So sorry to hear about the passing of Gerry Marsden what a Liverpool Legend.
+Frankie Goes to Hollywood frontman Holly Johnson also paid tribute, saying: “So sorry to hear about the passing of Gerry Marsden what a Liverpool Legend.
 So glad I met him.”

 Legendary Liverpool venue The Cavern Club, which Marsden performed at more than 200 times, called the Liverpudlian a “legend” and a “very good friend”.

-Broadcaster Piers Morgan called Marsden a “great singer, great character”, while former Liverpool captain Phil Thompson said “he and his anthem will be forever in our hearts.”
+Former Liverpool captain Phil Thompson said Marsden and “his anthem will be forever in our hearts.”

-Another local politician, MP for Wallasey Angela Eagle, added her tributes, saying: “I worked with him to save the Seacombe ferry – can’t ‘ferry across the Mersey’ without somewhere to land – He was a fun generous & lovely man”.
+Angela Eagle, MP for Wallasey, said: “I worked with him to save the Seacombe ferry – can’t ‘ferry across the Mersey’ without somewhere to land – He was a fun generous & lovely man”.